 A. Brings a deeper Relationship:

-I. Not illegitimate children anymore.
-But legitimate children born by God’s will to his Kingdom.
+I. Not children born illegitimately anymore.
+But legitimate children, born by God’s will to his Kingdom.

 B. Brings a fuller Friendship:

 I. In the Old Testament, very few could be called God’s friends.
-The Sin stood between God and his people.
+Sin stood between God and his people.

 II.
-But in the New Testament, Christ through is sacrifice opened the door to a fuller friendship.
+But in the New Testament, Christ through his sacrifice opened the door to a fuller friendship.